-One of the world's largest underground railway systems, the Moscow Metro opened in 1935 and is still growing, year on year.
-Today it boasts 269 (!) stations, with several million people using them every day.
+One of the world's largest underground railway systems, the Moscow Metro opened on May 15, 1935 and is still growing, year on year.
+Today it boasts 275 (!) stations, with several million people using them every day.

 Since 2016, the Moscow Metro system has also included the Moscow Central Circle (MTsK) - a new overground circle line, intended to reduce the passenger load on the busiest underground stations.
 "New generation" trains are now in operation on this, as well as many other lines: They have sensor displays with TV channels, public charging stations and walk-through carriages - you can pass through the whole train.
 On top of that, these high-tech carriages look rather slick and futuristic: